The Weight of the After by Paperyink

 The thing is, when the war ended, the living sunk their teeth into each other; they clawed at each other’s arms in desperate attempts to hold onto something.
 But Ginny’s never had a strong bite; her nails always break a millimeter past her fingertips.

 She lays there for another half hour before giving in to the onset of hunger pangs.
 When she pads downstairs, it’s her luck to find her mother, father and– she closes her eyes; of course– Harry, all seated at the kitchen table.
 As soon as her mother glares at her with her eyes narrowed, Daily Prophet in hand, Ginny’s stomach sinks.
 She’s caught.
-She curses under her breath; she was relying on her mother's nearly three years of dedicated avoidance of that blasted paper to help keep her secret, but of course she's back to reading it now.
+She curses under her breath; if she can’t even rely on her mother's nearly three years of dedicated avoidance of that blasted paper to help keep her secret, what does she have?

 "Ah good, you're up for your big interview!" she says, putting on the falsely cheerful voice she adopts when sniffing out lies.
 "Funny, I didn't see any mention of it in the paper.
 But there is a hearing against the Carrows today.
 Do you know anything about that?"
 She enunciates her last word by slapping the Prophet on the table.